The 2026 Best Places to Work in Money Management registration is closed! For 2027 program information click here!

 • Have been in business for at least one year, at the program registration deadline

-• Have at least $100 million of discretionary, institutional AUM or
+• $100 million of discretionary,

-• have at least $100 million of institutional AUA
+• $100 million of institutional AUA

-There are three different ways companies can participate.
+There are three different ways companies can participate:

 WHO TO INCLUDE